Whole-Fat Dairy and Healthy Eating: The Latest Research

 Dietary Patterns Support Dairy Foods and Fat Flexibility

-The 2020-2025 Dietary Guidelines Advisory Committee concluded in their July release of the scientific report – the report that will inform the final 2020-2025 Dietary Guidelines for Americans (DGA) expected later this year – that dairy foods play an important role as both a food group as well as a key part of healthy eating patterns.
-And while it’s likely that the saturated fat recommendations will remain at 10% of calories or less (at least for this next iteration of the DGA), the tide may be shifting as the science continues to evolve on whole-fat dairy foods and health.
+The 2020-2025 Dietary Guidelines Advisory Committee concluded in their July release of the scientific report – the report that informed the final 2020-2025 Dietary Guidelines for Americans (DGA)– that dairy foods play an important role as both a food group as well as a key part of healthy eating patterns.
+And while the saturated fat recommendations remain at 10% of calories or less (at least for this current iteration of the DGA), the tide may be shifting as the science continues to evolve on whole-fat dairy foods and health.

 The shift to more fat flexibility is already happening as demonstrated by the actions of consumers and leading health organizations: